Schaeffer Cox: Legal problems and conviction

 In late October 2011, all state charges against Cox and his fellow defendants were dismissed.
 The dismissals followed a court ruling that kept prosecutors from using, as evidence, secret FBI recordings made without a search warrant.
 According to Assistant District Attorney Dway McConnell, the state charges cannot be refiled.

 Cox continued to face the federal weapons charges.
 In November 2011, additional federal charges were brought against him.
 The new charges related to the alleged purchase of hand grenades and silencers, and alleged possession of a loaded grenade launcher.

 On January 20, 2012, Cox and two co-defendants were charged in the same case with conspiracy to kill officers and employees of the United States, including law enforcement officers, "in violation of Title 18, United States Code, Sections 1111 and 1114...."
 The trial began on May 7, 2012.
 The case went to the jury on Thursday, June 14, 2012.

 On June 18, 2012, Cox and codefendant Lonnie Vernon were each found guilty of conspiracy to commit murder.
 The jury was unable to reach consensus on the conspiracy charge against codefendant Coleman Barney.
 Barney was, however, convicted of conspiracy to possess unregistered silencers and destructive devices and possession of unregistered destructive devices.

 On September 24, 2012, Coleman L. Barney was sentenced to five years in federal prison.
 On January 7, 2013, Lonnie Vernon and his wife, Karen Vernon, were sentenced to 25 and 12 years, respectively.

 On January 8, 2013, Cox was sentenced to 310 months, or nearly 26 years, in federal prison.
-The conviction and sentence are being appealed.
-Cox is currently incarcerated at the Federal Correctional Institution, Terre Haute, and is not scheduled for release until October 26, 2033.
+The conviction and sentence were appealed in the same year.
+Cox was incarcerated at the Federal Correctional Institution, Terre Haute, and was originally scheduled for release October 26, 2033.